PII Breach Reporting

 A loss of control, compromise, unauthorized disclosure, unauthorized acquisition, unauthorized access, or any similar term referring to situations where persons other than authorized users and for an other than authorized purpose have access or potential access to personally identifiable information, whether physical or electronic.
 This includes, but is not limited to, posting PII on public-facing websites; sending via e-mail to unauthorized recipients; providing hard copies to individuals without a need to know; loss of electronic devices or media storing PII (for example, laptops, thumb drives, compact discs, etc.); use by employees for unofficial business; and all other unauthorized access to PII.

 Actions When a PII Breach Occurs:

-- Upon discovery, take immediate actions to prevent further disclosure of PII and immediately report the breach to your supervisor.
-(Note: Do not report the disclosure of non-sensitive PII.)
+- Upon discovery, take immediate actions to prevent further disclosure of PII and immediately report the breach using the Defense Privacy Information Management System (DPIMS) portal at https://dpims.disa.mil/

 - The Privacy Coordinator will review the breach in DPIMS and take the required actions to report the incident to the Senior Component Official for Privacy (SCOP).

-- If notifications are required, the department responsible for the breach is responsible for generating the notification letters for the Chief of Staff’s signature within 5 days after receiving notice that notifications are required.
+- If notifications are required, the department responsible for the breach is responsible for generating the notification letters for the Chief of Staff’s signature within 5 days of receiving notice that notifications were required.
 The letters have to be generated, signed, and mailed within 10 days.
-The department responsible for the breach will ensure the letters are mailed within 10 days.
+The department responsible for the breach must ensure the letters are mailed within the 10 day window.
 (View sample breach notification letter)

 Privacy Act Complaints:

 - All Privacy Act complaints should be sent to the Privacy Coordinator (firstname.lastname@example.org, 3-1550) for processing.